peakmoney/yodel/README.md

 ### Config
 Yodel relies on environment variables for config.
-In development and test environments we support `dotenv` files (`.env.development` and `.env.test`).
-We've include `.env.sample` to use as a reference.
-All environment variables are referenced exclusively in `common.js`.
+In development and test environments we support `dotenv` files.
+That can be the traditional `.env` file or `.env.development` and `.env.test` if you want to specify environments.
+We've included `.env.sample` to use as a reference.
+All environment variables are referenced exclusively in `config.js`.

 ### DB and Package Setup
-Ensure that you have MySQL and Redis running, and that you're MySQL server has a database matching you're knexfile.
-At that point, install npm packages and run the DB migration:
+Ensure that you have MySQL and Redis running, and that your `.env` is accurate.
+At that point, install npm packages, create the database, and run migrations:

 ```
 npm install
-tasks/migrate
+npm run db:create
+npm run db:migrate
 ```

 ### Starting Yodel